yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ~~~
 {: #fig-star-ido-order-resource-updated title="STAR Order Resource Updated on IdO"}

+This delegation protocol is predicated on the NDC being able to fetch
+certificates periodically using an unauthenticated HTTP GET, since in general
+the NDC does not possess an account on the CA and therefore cannot issue the
-Before forwarding the Order request to the CA, the IdO SHOULD ensure that the
+standard POST-as-GET ACME request.
+Therefore, before forwarding the Order
+request to the CA, the IdO SHOULD ensure that the selected CA supports
-selected CA supports "unauthenticated GET" by inspecting the relevant settings
+"unauthenticated GET" by inspecting the relevant settings in the CA's
-in the CA's `directory` object, as per Section 3.4 of {{!RFC8739}}.
-If the CA
+`directory` object, as per Section 3.4 of {{!RFC8739}}.
+If the CA does not
-does not support "unauthenticated GET" of STAR certificates, the IdO MUST NOT
+support "unauthenticated GET" of STAR certificates, the IdO MUST NOT forward
-forward the Order request.
-Instead, it MUST move the Order status to `invalid`
+the Order request.
+Instead, it MUST move the Order status to `invalid` and set
-and set the `allow-certificate-get` in the `auto-renewal` object to `false`.
+the `allow-certificate-get` in the `auto-renewal` object to `false`.
+The same
-The same occurs in case the Order request is forwarded and the CA does not
+occurs in case the Order request is forwarded and the CA does not reflect the
-reflect the `allow-certificate-get` setting in its Order resource.
-The
+`allow-certificate-get` setting in its Order resource.
+The combination of
-combination of `invalid` status and denied `allow-certificate-get` in the Order
+`invalid` status and denied `allow-certificate-get` in the Order resource at
-resource at the IdO provides an unambiguous (asynchronous) signal to the NDC
+the IdO provides an unambiguous (asynchronous) signal to the NDC about the
-about the failure reason.
+failure reason.

 #### CNAME Installation
 {: #sec-cname-installation}